AWord992/AWord992/README.md

 - 👋 Hi, I’m @AWord992
-- 👀 I’m interested in IoT
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Pytorch
 - 📫 How to reach me ...

 <!---